 Any time of year is a good time to learn Hop Old Squirrel, but, what better time than during Squirrel Appreciation Month.

-The rhythmic ostinato and recorder notation allow this lesson to span several grade levels.
+The rhythmic ostinato and recorder notation allow this lesson to span multiple grade levels.
 I LOVE this song and game.
 More importantly, kids love it too!

 In Munich, the site of the original Oktoberfest celebration, the holiday is traditionally celebrated the last two weeks of September into the first week of October.
 In the USA, Oktoberfest celebrations may continue throughout the month of October.